American dies of coronavirus in China; Britons infected at French ski resort

 A team of investigators sent by the anti-corruption watchdog to Wuhan to probe “issues raised by the people in connection with Dr. Li” had arrived in the city, state broadcaster CCTV said.

-The Pentagon is shrinking the size of its delegation travelling to the Singapore air show and U.S. defence firms Lockheed Martin Corp (LMT.N) and Raytheon Co (RTN.N) said they would not attend. [nL1N2A70TI] Singapore has 33 coronavirus infections.
+The Pentagon is shrinking the size of its delegation travelling to the Singapore air show and U.S. defence firms Lockheed Martin Corp and Raytheon Co said they would not attend.
+Singapore has 33 coronavirus infections.

 Reporting by Ryan Woo, Colin Qian, Min Zhang, Se Young Lee, Yan Zhang, Cheng Leng, Judy Hua, Tom Daly and Lusha Zhang in Beijing; Brenda Goh, Samuel Shen, Yilei Sun in Shanghai and Marine Pennetier and Sarah White in Paris; Writing by Stephen Coates and Nick Macfie; Editing by Frances Kerry